How Long Do Hard Boiled Eggs Last?

 |Hard Boiled Eggs last for||5 Days|

-Of course, the question of how long do hard boiled eggs last in the fridge or how long are boiled eggs good for depends on if they were stored properly in the fridge or not.
-Freezing hard boiled eggs is NOT recommended, as this will reduce the shelf life of hard boiled eggs by destroying their cellular structure.
-But remember, eggs, like a lot of other dairy products (actually eggs are technically classified as animal by-broducts but they are purchased in the dairy section of stores so we list them under dairy), usually have a sell by date and not a use by date.
-Because of this distinction, hard boiled eggs are good for and may safely be used to compliment your favorite meals even after the sell by date has lapsed.
+Of course, questions of how long do hard boiled eggs last in the fridge and how long are boiled eggs good for depend upon proper storage.
+But remember, eggs, like a lot of other dairy products (actually eggs are technically classified as animal products… but, since they are purchased in the dairy section of stores we listed them under dairy), usually have a sell by date and not a use by date.
+Because of this date distinction, hard boiled eggs are good for and may safely be used to complement your favorite meals even after a best by or sell by date has lapsed.

-The shelf life of hard boiled eggs is shorter than fresh eggs because egg shells themselves are porous, which means air and bacteria can enter.
-In nature, when the hen lays the egg she adds a special natural coating which helps to seal and protect the egg.
+The shelf life of hard boiled eggs is shorter than fresh eggs because egg shells are porous, which means air and bacteria can enter.
+In nature, as hens lay eggs a special natural coating is applied which helps to seal and protect the egg.
 However, the government mandates that eggs be sanitized and washed before they are sold to consumers, eliminating this protective coating.
-To counter this, egg processing plants spray an odorless natural mineral oil to “reseal” the egg, this thin layer makes the egg air tight again and makes the shelf life of eggs last longer.
-Consequently, when you boil an egg to create hard boiled eggs, it washes off this protective coating and again makes a porous egg shell which becomes open and vulnerable to bacteria, odors and other contaminants – all things you do not want!
+To counter this, egg processing plants spray an odorless natural mineral oil to “reseal” the egg, this thin layer makes the egg air tight again and thus the shelf life longer.
+Consequently, when you boil an egg, this protective coating is washed off and again makes a porous egg shell which becomes open and vulnerable to bacteria, odors and other contaminants – all things you do not want!
 Therefore, the boiling process makes hard boiled eggs last for a shorter amount of time than fresh eggs.

-Hard boiled egg storage – how to store hard boiled eggs to extend their shelf life?
+How to store Hard Boiled Eggs to extend their shelf life?

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.